edeliver/edeliver/README.md

 ## INSPIRATION

-_Rather than fitting a large number of complex primitives, choose a small number of simple primitives that can be combined in an infinite way to produce complex results.
-What was left out is more important than what was put in._ [AT&T - the UNIX operating system][att_unix]
+"Rather than fitting a large number of complex primitives, choose a small number of simple primitives that can be combined in an infinite way to produce complex results.
+What was left out is more important than what was put in."
+[AT&T - the UNIX operating system][att_unix]